Batunacun2020/XGBoost-SHAP-values/README.md

 (1) Can machine learning models achieve a better predictive quality than linear methods?
 (2) How can we open the nonlinear relationships of the black box model?
 ### Related publication
-This project has been published on Geoscientific Model Development, please check the link to download it: https://gmd.copernicus.org/preprints/gmd-2020-59/#discussion
+This project has been published on "Geoscientific Model Development", please check the link to download it: https://gmd.copernicus.org/preprints/gmd-2020-59/#discussion
 ## Install
 Please check the install.txt.
 ## Data collection
 In line with previous studies, A total of 20 (include one policy proxy variable) drivers were used in this project to simulating grassland degradation in Xilingol.
 The data used in this project please check "dataImbalance.csv"
 ### Drvier description
-For example: disdens is the abbreviation of distance to dense grassland, it was the euclidean distance that calculated by ArcGIS.
+For example: disdens is the abbreviation of distance to dense grassland, it is euclidean distance that calculated by ArcGIS.
 Disdens is a proxy drivers, that could stand for the existing dense grassland effects and the comprehensitive environment of the dense grassland.
 Driver name | Description|Driver name | Description
 ------------ | --------------|----------- | -------------